Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Summary and Discussion

-In conclusion, we present QED PIC simulations for creating observable high-density electron-positron pair plasmas through strong-field QED cascades using existing laser and electron beam technologies.
-Analysis and numerical simulation demonstrate that both high pair density $n_p$ and low pair gamma factor $\gamma$ are equally important for exhibiting strong collective plasma effects.
-A large pair plasma frequency can be achieved with dense and high-energy electron beam.
+In couching the demonstration of collective plasma effects in the QED plasma regime as a joint production-observation problem, we showed, using PIC simulations, how collective effects may in fact be both produced and observed in high-density electron-positron pair plasmas through strong-field QED cascades using existing laser and electron beam technologies.
+Both high pair density $n_p$ and low pair Lorentz factor $\gamma$ are shown to be equally important for exhibiting the strong collective plasma effects.
+A large pair plasma frequency can be achieved with a dense and high-energy electron beam.
+Higher laser intensities, however, does not always benefit laser frequency upshift.
 A higher laser intensity can effectively increase the pair plasma frequency only below the threshold amplitude $a_{0,\mathrm{th}}\gtrsim 100$ ($I_{0,\mathrm{th}}\gtrsim \unit[10^{22}]{Wcm^{-2}}$).
-Laser intensities above the threshold re-accelerate the pairs in the counter-propagating direction, causing a higher pair gamma factor and thus a lower plasma frequency.
+With pairs being stopped, higher laser intensities above the threshold drive larger transverse momentum, and thus suppress the growth of plasma frequency.

 We specifically considered two sets of 3D PIC simulations, including one set with ideal parameters and the other set with existing technologies.
 The ideal parameter set uses a $\unit[24]{PW}$ $\lambda=\unit[0.8]{\mu m}$ laser with a waist of $\unit[5]{\mu m}$, duration of $\unit[50]{fs}$, and peak intensity of $\unit[6\times10^{22}]{Wcm^{-2}}$ (corresponding to $a_0\approx170$).
 Combined with a $\unit[300]{GeV}$, $\unit[1]{nC}$, $\unit[4\times10^{20}]{cm^{-3}}$ peak density electron beam, it creates a $\unit[139]{nC}$ plasma with peak density of $\unit[3.28\times10^{22}]{cm^{-3}}$, which is $82$ times higher than the injected electron beam.
 The pair parameter $n_p/\gamma$ reaches a peak value of $\unit[2.67\times10^{20}]{cm^{-3}}$, which is $6.7\%$ of the critical density of the laser.
 The simulation shows a laser frequency upshift of $2.4\%$ at the output and a maximum wave vector upshift of $4.8\%$ during the collision.